maksii/UTOPIA-Upload-Assistant/README.md

 To build the frozen executable, follow these steps:

+#### Freez Branch

 1. Install PyInstaller using pip: `pip install pyinstaller`

-#### freez branch
 2. Run the following command to build the executable: `pyinstaller upload.spec`

-#### other branch
+#### Other Branch

-2. Copy the `upload.spec` file to your current branch
+1. Copy the `upload.spec` file to your current branch
-3. update upload.py as per freez branch changes
+2. Update `upload.py` as per freez branch changes
-4. Run the following command to build the executable: `pyinstaller upload.spec`
+3. Run the following command to build the executable: `pyinstaller upload.spec`

 Note: Make sure you have the necessary dependencies installed before building.